Ollie Persey

 He acts for children, young people and families in all forums where education law issues arise, including the First-tier Tribunal, the Upper Tribunal, the Administrative Court, university panels, governing body disciplinary committees and independent review panels.

 Ollie is committed to addressing discrimination against marginalised children and young people in the education system.
 He is a trustee of the Education Law Association (‘ELAS’), sits on the steering committee of the School Inclusion Project (‘SIP’) and provides pro bono support to Southwark Law Centre’s new school exclusion unit.
-Ollie co-organises the annual Legal Action Group Education Law Conference, which is sponsored by Garden Court’s Education Law Team.
+Ollie chairs the annual Legal Action Group Education Law Conference, which is sponsored by Garden Court’s Education Law Team.

 Notable Cases